 2. Commercial Real Estate

-This category covers office buildings and skyscrapers.
-It’s suitable for investors who can afford higher upfront costs and can wait longer for returns.
+This category covers office buildings, commercial complexes, and skyscrapers.
+It’s suitable for investors who can afford higher upfront costs, have a longer investment horizon, and are seeking potentially substantial returns from rental income and property appreciation.

 Suited For: Investors looking for long-term, steady cash flow.